-Press the START button six times to set 3 minutes 3 of cooking time.
-You will MINUTES hear a B⊞P each time you press the button.
-Your oven will start before you have don't worry this is normal.
+press the START button three times to set 3 minutes of cooking time.

+You will hear a BEEP each time you press the button.
+Your oven will start before you have finished the third press; don't worry this is normal.

 The DISPLAY will count down from 3 minutes.
 When it reaches 0 it will sound three BEEPS.
 Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
-Be careful when tem vin the container it may be hot.
+Be careful when comoving the container it may be hot.